amiramar1368/RBAC/README.md

 # RBAC
 role-based-access-control
-# in this project i used express as a powefull framework of nodejs
+# Best practices for implementing role-based access control in nodejs.
+This is a RESTful API and jwt is used for authentication.